We’re looking forward to a great line-up this Autumn in Belfast.

 Bert’s Bar – Located within Belfast’s famous 5* Merchant Hotel, enjoy the sweet melody of jazz as you relax in this world famous hotel.

-With so much on offer in Belfast this autumn, now is the perfect time to book a getaway in this vibrant city, with accommodation offers starting from £55 per room* you’ll be crazy not to book.
+With so much on offer in Belfast this autumn, now is the perfect time to book a getaway in this vibrant city with our fantastic #AutumnLeaves accommodation offers.